SonTrungTo/Full_Stack/EloquentJS/README.md

 # Eloquent JavaScript, 3<sup>rd</sup> edition

-This directory contains all of *my* solutions to the text.
+This directory contains all of *my* solutions to the first 21 chapters.

-UPDATED: Due to job pressure, I decide to only spend a small amount of time thinking on the exercises in ch19, 20, 21 and 22 (the last four chapters).
+UPDATED: Due to job pressure, I decide to skip chapter 22, the final chapter.
-Hence, all the solutions in these chapters belong to the author even though I did spend 5-10 mins on each of them.

 ## Inconsistency ~~an erratum~~ found in the book
 * page 193, at *everywhere* definition, it should be